nvsco-10/e-commerce-back-end-using-mysql/README.md

 ## Description

-- A back end for an e-commerce website that uses a SQL database.
+- A back end for an e-commerce website that uses a MySQL database.
 - Built using the following technologies:
     - Node.js
     - Express.js